konehus/network-stack-lab/README.md

 - TCP

 ## Tutorial
-You can run Gotcp with virtual machines or docker containers.
+You can run network-stack-lab with virtual machines or docker containers.

 ### Environment
 #### Virtual machine